livetrails/targetjs/README.md

 - The finalization of all tasks, animations, and API calls initiated by any dependent child targets that were themselves triggered by a preceding target.

 This ensures a robust and reliable execution order, guaranteeing that the `$$` target runs only when its predecessors' entire job is truly done.

-## Targets: The Building Blocks of TargetJS

-Targets provide a unified interface for both variables and methods.
-Each Target comes equipped with a built-in set of capabilities:

-1. State Management: Targets are inherently stateful, enabling implicit state handling across your application.
-2. Iterations: They can iterate towards defined values, making them perfect for creating animations.
-3. Multiple or Conditional Execution: Targets can execute repeatedly or only under specific conditions.
-4. Execution timing: Targets enable fine-grained control over when they execute.
-5. Code-Ordered Execution: Targets execute sequentially and predictably in the order they are written within a JavaScript object, thanks to ES2015's guaranteed property order.

 ## Examples